The Best Travel Insurance for Seniors Over 80

 What Is Not Covered by Over-80s Travel Insurance?

-While travel insurance offers critical protection for older travelers, it’s important to understand its limitations.
-Most standard policies for travelers over 80 will not cover the following:
+While travel insurance offers critical protection, it’s important to understand its limitations.
+Most standard policies do not cover the following:

 • Known events: If a disruption, such as a hurricane, airline strike, or pandemic outbreak, is publicly known before you purchase your policy, related claims may not be eligible for coverage.